16 August 2025, 21:04

 By Ekel Bonny Daniel

-More than 200 dogs and cats in Pader District received free vaccinations and treatment during a mass veterinary outreach organized by The Big Fix Uganda, aimed at combating rabies and reducing stray animal populations.
+More than 200 dogs and cats in Pader District received free vaccinations and treatment during a mass veterinary outreach organised by The Big Fix Uganda, aimed at combating rabies and reducing stray animal populations.

-According to Dr. Godra Ayebazibwe, the Lead Resident Veterinary Doctor and team leader, 205 animals were vaccinated against rabies, 17 underwent spay and neuter surgeries, and all treated animals were also dewormed.
+According to Dr Godra Ayebazibwe, the Lead Resident Veterinary Doctor and team leader, 205 animals were vaccinated against rabies, 17 underwent spay and neuter surgeries, and all treated animals were also dewormed.

 The outreach highlighted both progress and persistent challenges in rural veterinary care.